Document

 As mentioned there are no restrictions on withdrawal from Type A – savings account.
 While premature withdrawal from Type B account is allowed, it is allowed only after transferring the amount to Type A account and there may also be consequential penalty.

-Any amount withdrawn is required to be utilised for specified investment within 60 days of withdrawal and any unutilised amount may be re-deposited to Type A account immediately.
+Any amount withdrawn is required to be utilized for specified investment within 60 days of withdrawal and any unutilized amount may be re-deposited to Type A account immediately.

-Form C shall be submitted for withdrawal from an account for the first time and Form D for subsequent withdrawal providing details of the manner of utilisation of money withdrawn earlier.
-Hence, no chequebook or debit card is issued to the depositor.
+Form C shall be submitted for withdrawal from an account for the first time and Form D for subsequent withdrawal providing details of the manner of utilization of money withdrawn earlier.
+Hence, no cheque-book or debit card is issued to the depositor.

 Points to Remember